Ventricular Tachycardia Treatment

 For Northern Virginia:

-The heart and vascular experts at UVA Health can answer your questions.
-We’re always exploring ways to manage and treat heart rhythm problems.
 Our arrhythmia care was the first of its kind in Virginia.
-And, we've been nationally recognized and received several awards for our heart care.
+We've been nationally recognized and received several awards for our heart care.
 Becker’s Hospital Review named UVA Health’s Heart & Vascular Center to its 2023 list of 100 hospitals and health systems with great heart programs.

 See other awards and recognition for our heart care.